 The monastery is popular as “Seto Gumba” or white monastery in the local language.
 The monster is made of white stone and depicts the life of Buddha and Buddhism.

-The gumba is at an altitude of 1500m which takes about 3 and half hours of walk.
+The gumba is at an altitude of 1500m which takes about 3 and half hours to walk.
 The Gumba is 15 km from Swayambhunath where one can have a magnificent view of the Kathmandu Valley.

 Besides, the Gunpa is famous for its statues that are made up of medicinal clay.

 Champadevi hike is a hike to the beautiful hilltop in Kathmandu at an altitude of 2200m.
-It is a pure nature walk which is in the south-east of Kirtipur, Kathmandu.
+It is a pure nature walk which is in the southeast of Kirtipur, Kathmandu.

 It is the best destination to catch the glimpse of the Kathmandu Valley as well as the Himalayas such as Ganesh, Annapurna, Langtang, etc.

 One of the hills at the highest elevation in Kathmandu is Chandragiri.
 It starts with a Hindu temple Mathatirtha.
-After an hour’s walk through the forest one can reach the hill of Chandragiri at an altitude of 2729m.
+After an hour’s walk through the forest, one can reach the hill of Chandragiri at an altitude of 2729m.